Salling Group: The launch of Netto

 In 1981, the first store of the discount supermarket chain Netto was opened in Denmark.
-The company later expanded into France, Germany, Poland, Sweden and the United Kingdom.
+The company later expanded into Germany, Poland, Sweden and the United Kingdom.
 Netto is the only company part of Salling Group to have expanded outside Denmark.

 The German Netto stores, set up in 1990, were originally a 75:25 joint venture between Dansk Supermarked and the largest German supermarket chain, Edeka.
 Dansk Supermarked acquired Edeka's 25% stake in January 2013, enabling it to become a wholly owned subsidiary of Dansk Supermarked.
 Edeka also owns a separate discount supermarket chain, Netto Marken-Discount, which is completely unrelated to Dansk Supermarked.

-The United Kingdom Netto stores, also set up in 1990, were later sold to the British supermarket chain Asda, (owned by the United States retailer Walmart), in 2010.
+The UK Netto stores, also set up in 1990, were later sold to the British supermarket chain Asda, (owned by the United States retailer Walmart), in 2010.
 However, in 2014, Dansk Supermarked relaunched Netto UK stores as a 50:50 joint venture with another British supermarket chain, J Sainsbury plc.
-In 2016 J Sainsbury plc closed cooperation with DS and again Netto chain left British market.
+In 2016 Sainsbury closed cooperation with DS and again Netto chain left British market.

 The Swedish Netto stores were established in 2002 as a 50:50 joint venture with the Swedish retailer ICA AB.
 However, ICA later reduced its stake to 5%, meaning that from 2006 Dansk Supermarked had a 95% controlling interest in the Swedish Netto stores.
 Netto left Sweden in July 2019, when the stores were sold off to Coop Butiker & Stormarknader AB.